-During the reporting period, OIG issued our most recent Top Management and Performance Challenges Report in November 2022, for inclusion in the Commission's FY 2022 Performance and Accountability Report (PAR).
-In the report, we identified the top management and performance challenges facing the U.S. AbilityOne Commission as:
+During the reporting period, OIG issued our most recent Top Management and Performance Challenges (TMPC) Report in November 2023, for inclusion in the Commission's FY 2023 Performance and Accountability Report (PAR).
+In the report, we identified the top management and performance challenges facing the U.S. AbilityOne Commission in FY 2024 as:

-1) Implementation of the Strategic Plan
+1) Implementation of the Strategic Plan: